My Wedding Photography Workflow

 Big Memory Cards, and RAW to Both

-This also gives the benefit of fewer cards to deal with after the event, just two for me, and one or two others if there was a second shooter.
+This also gives the benefit of fewer cards to process after the event, just two for me, and one or two others if there was a second shooter.

-I keep an absurdly large number of memory cards in my inventory, to eliminate any pressure to prematurely reuse cards, at least the cards from the second slot (I use faster UHS-II cards in the first slot for faster downloading to the computer, and these do typically get reused within a week or two of the wedding, but the second slot cards get set aside and preserved untouched until at least a month after the wedding has been edited and delivered).
+I keep an absurdly large number of memory cards in my inventory, more than is really necessary, in order to eliminate any pressure to prematurely reuse cards from the second slot (I use faster UHS-II cards in the first slot for faster downloading to the computer, and these do typically get reused within a week or two of the wedding, but the second slot cards get set aside and preserved untouched until at least a month after the wedding has been edited and delivered).

 Downloading & Importing

 Once I arrive back home from a wedding, I immediately, without fail, start the process of downloading and backing up the images.
-Doesn't matter how badly I want to go to bed, this is something that must get done ASAP.
+Doesn't matter how badly I want to go to bed, this is something that must get done right away.

 Converting to DNG